mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 STEP: Switch to next lamp in physical chain

-### Scaling Test
+### Scaling Current Test
 The Scaling test lights lamps in with fading white, starting with one lamp.
 Should be used to check, if assemble cables and power supply will provide enough current.
 When all lamps are running, you have reached the worst case consumption scenario.
+Fading must still be smooth and steady-

 SELECT: Switch to Show Mode